- See instructions above for installing the latest USB-to-UART driver from Silicon Labs.

-- Use a high quality USB cable.
-Some cables are not capable of sustain high current or have a low quality connector that may not give all the required power RF Explorer needs, particularly when charging the unit.
+- Use a high quality mini-USB cable.
+Some cables are not capable of sustaining a high current or have a low quality connector that may not provide the required power an RF Explorer device needs, particularly when charging the unit.
 Before you try anything else, make sure you test 2 or 3 different cables.
-This is the most common problems experienced and reported by users.
+This is the most common problem experienced and reported by users.

 - Some USB cables designed for cell phones include incompatible, internal resistors (designed to identify them as proprietary) and will not work with RF Explorer.

-- To check if the Silicon Labs driver is correctly installed and the device is being recognized, connect the device to USB port, open a terminal window, and run the following command:
+- To check if the Silicon Labs driver is correctly installed and RF Explorer is being recognized, connect the device to the machine’s USB port, open a terminal window, and run the following command:

 If the device is recognized then the response should be:

 If you do not get this response then try with a different USB cable.